CharlesB91/harry-potter-quiz/README.md

 ### Splash Screen

-- This area is what the user first sees quoting "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry" which is what is contained in the letter for Harry to attend Hogwarts.
+- This is what the user will first see when access the quiz.
+The message as follows is displayed "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry" which is what is contained in the letter for Harry to attend Hogwarts.
 - Fade in screen was used to give the user an exciting inital experiance of what is ahead.

 ![Splash-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/splash-screen.PNG)

 ### Home Page

-- This area has background of the famous Hogwarts castle which can be seen on all screen sizes.
+- This area has the background of the famous Hogwarts castle which can be seen on all screen sizes.

 ![Home-Screen-Hogwarts](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/home-screen.PNG)

-**Harry Potter Text**
+### Harry Potter Text

-- This highly recognisable text is the exact same font used in the book and in the films.
+- This highly recognisable text is the exact same font used in the front cover of the books and opening scene of the films.
 - The goldenrod colour compliments the colour used in all the front covers of the books.
 - This originally was an image taken from google however with the use of adobe illustrator I was able to trace the image and change the colour to the chosen goldenrod for added effect.

 ![Harry-Potter-Logo-Text](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/Harry-Potter-Logo-New.png)

-**Start Button & Instructions Button**
+### Start Button & Instructions Button

-- For this area there are two highly distinctive buttons to start the game & also for instructions.
+- For this area there are two highly distinctive buttons which are to start the game & also for instructions.
 - "i solemnly swear that i am up to no good" is a famous quote used in the film/books which is contained in the start button.
-- An instruction button is also included which will open a modal window with info on how to play the game.
+- The instruction button is also included which will open a modal window with info on how to play the game.
-- Finally contrasting colours were chosen were chosen to make these buttons stand out which match the Harry Potter text ontop.
+- Finally contrasting colours were chosen were chosen to make these buttons stand out which match the Harry Potter text.

 ![Start&Instruction-Button](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/font-buttons.PNG)

-**Instruction Modal Window**
+### Instruction Modal Window

-- This window contains specific instructions on how to play the game
+- This window contains specific instructions on how to play the game.
 - Code from W3 schools was used to create this page which is powered by JavaScript.

 ![Modal-Box](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/instruction-tab.PNG)